marcpaterno/devel-notes/artsuite-on-scisoftbuild01.md

-# Working on LArSoft
+# Working on the art suite

-At the time of this writing, `scisoftbuild01` is the only machine I can use to build LArSoft code.
+At the time of this writing, `scisoftbuild01` is the only machine I can use to build the art suite code.

 ## Setting up the environment